Scaling Quantum Machine Learning without Tricks: Full-Resolution and Diverse Image Generation: Background

 \subsection{Quantum image representations}

 The simplest way to encode classical data into the amplitudes of a quantum state is referred to as \emph{amplitude encoding} that is given by $\ket{\psi(\vec{x})} = \tfrac{1}{\|\vec{x}\|} \sum_{j=0}^{2^A - 1} x_j \ket{j}$, where $\vec{x}$ represents some classical data vector~\citep{Schuld2021, latorre2005imagecompressionentanglement}.
 This encoding is attractive because it allows for representing an image with $2^A$ pixels using only $A$ qubits, leading to an exponential reduction in storage requirements compared to a classical representation.
-Since the state must be normalized, the global scaling information is lost in the encoding.
+Since amplitude encoding normalizes the input vector, it preserves only the relative amplitudes of the data entries.
+Consequently, the overall norm $\|\vec{x}\|$ corresponding to the absolute brightness or total intensity of an image is discarded.
 To address this limitation, encodings of the following form have been proposed \citep{Le2011,Le2011_2} for images with $2^A$ pixels:

 The state $\ket{j}$ of the $A$ so-called \emph{address qubits} tracks the position index $j$ and the state $\ket{c(\vec{x}_j)}$ encodes the corresponding data value $\vec{x}_j$.
 For grayscale images, we use the \emph{flexible representation of quantum images (FRQI)}~\citep{Le2011, Le2011_2}.
-In this encoding, $\vec{x}_j$ is a scalar with the grayscale value of that pixel.
+In this encoding, $\vec{x}_j$ is a real-valued scalar with the grayscale value of that pixel.
 We encode this information in the $z$-polarization of the color qubit